New York Major Publishers |

 offer alternative publishing opportunities for published and non-published

 writers alike.
-Moreover, the explosion of eBooks, eReaders, iPads, and PC Tablets means that previously unpublished writers can become "published" by converting their manuscript into an eBook and uploading it for sale on the internet with only a few clicks of a button.
+Moreover, it's hard to ignore that persistent Seventh Red-headed Step-sister, Amazon.com, who increasingly finds new ways to crash the publishing party of her more traditional Publishing Sisters who still love the look, feel, smell of a printed book.
+The explosion of eBooks, eReaders, iPads, and PC Tablets means that previously unpublished writers can become "published" by simply converting their manuscript into a digital file and uploading it for sale on the internet with only a few clicks of a button.

 It's the Sister Five who have the deep pockets to pay the hefty six-figure advances, rent space on tables in Barnes and Noble to